jaysen/jtimer-script/README.md

 ## Version
 Version 1.0

-## Running the command
+## Using the script
+Copy into your path.
-run from shell - takes a required argument of TIME in seconds
+Run from shell - takes a required argument of TIME in seconds.
+Run the script without any arguments to see a description of the expected arguments and their order.

 ### Argument List:
 * arg 1: TIME in seconds (REQUIRED)